-For years we have been teaching the young about the events of the Great War and keeping alive the memory of what happened then, thanks to close collaborations between museums and schools, and with projects designed specially for school children.
-There are now many educational activities organised by the various museums in Trentino bringing students and teachers together in workshops, exhibition visits, walks taking in trenches and monuments, as well as specific projects set up in collaboration with higher education teachers.
-This upsurge of projects also has the role of making the history of Trentino and its involvement in the First World War more accessible to the younger generation.
+For years we have been teaching young people about the events of the Great War and keeping alive the memory of what happened through close collaborations between museums and schools and with projects aimed specifically at students.
+Trento is the perfect base for an extraordinary educational journey which can be incorporated into the school curriculum at any level and is also suitable for all young people, whether from Italy or abroad.
+This winning combination of initiatives and educational activities is supported by Trentino's network of museums and includes workshops, exhibition visits, walks along trenches and to monuments, as well as specific projects set up in collaboration with schools and teachers, all aimed specifically at this sector with costs kept to a minimum.
+This is an exciting range of projects designed to throw light on the history of Trentino and its involvement in the First World War for the younger generation.

 This publication was edited by Trentino Sviluppo S.p.A.
-Department for Tourism and Promotion in March 2013 Photos: Fondazione Museo storico del Trentino, Museo Storico Italiano della Guerra, Forte Belvedere, Apt Val di Ledro, Apt Val di Sole, Apt Val di Fassa, Apt Valsugana, Consorzio Turistico Valle del Chiese, Trentino Sviluppo S.p.A., Paolo Aldi, Michele Dalla Palma, Enzo Lorenz, Marisa Montibeller, Giulio Montini, Matteo Motter, Ronny Kiaulehn, Romano Magrone, Alessio Periotto, Ugo Visciani, Gianni Zotta Graphics: Designfabrik Printing: Litotipografia Alcione, Trento www.visittrentino.it
+Department for Tourism and Promotion in April 2014 Photos: Fondazione Museo storico del Trentino, Museo Storico Italiano della Guerra, Forte Belvedere, Apt Val di Ledro, Apt Val di Sole, Apt Val di Fassa, Apt Valsugana, Consorzio Turistico Valle del Chiese, Trentino Sviluppo S.p.A., Paolo Aldi, Michele Dalla Palma, Enzo Lorenz, Marisa Montibeller, Giulio Montini, Matteo Motter, Ronny Kiaulehn, Romano Magrone, Alessio Periotto, Ugo Visciani, Gianni Zotta Graphics: Designfabrik Printing: Esperia, Trento www.visittrentino.it